SynthSy/PSO2-FAQ/pages/01.basics/02.game-basics/docs.md

 #### Currency
 PSO2, like all other online games, has multiple currencies.
 The main currency from the previous games, **Meseta**, makes a return to PSO2 as its in-game only currency.

 There is also **ARKS Cash**, or **AC**.
 This is the premium currency that can only be obtained by purchasing with real money (:whale2:).
 This is mostly used for cosmetics, but can also be used to purchase other things in the game.
 Thankfully, it's impossible to buy your way into getting gear using real money.
+Exchange rate is 1 AC to 1 Japanese Yen.

 **Star Gems** or **SG**, is the currency that is mostly used as a gatekeeper to all things time based, cosmetics and skill trees.
 You can get this for free, or by whaling your way in.